-• Applies K'é with students, families, and colleagues
+• Implements lessons in micro-teaching and practicum contexts based on how learners grown and develop • Applies K'é with students, families, and colleagues Sih hasin:

-Sih hasin:

-- Demonstrates self direction based on concepts of t'áá hó ájít'éego as'ah oodááł dóó t'áá hó ájít'éego hózhóogo oonish. - Values K'é as a system for building relationships with students, families, and colleagues
+- Demonstrates self direction based on concepts of t'áá hó ájít'éego as'ah oodááł dóó t'áá hó ájit'éego hózhóggo oonish - Values K'é as a system for building relationships with students, families, and colleagues InTASC STANDARDS:

-InTASC STANDARDS

 Learner and Learning

-#1: Learner Development.
+#1 Learner Development.
 The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning experiences.

-#3: Learning Environment.
-The teacher works with others to create environments that support individual and collaborative learning, and that encourage positive social interaction, active engagement in learning, and self-motivation.
+Content Knowledge

+#5 Application of Content.
+The teacher understands how to connect concepts and use differing perspectives to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues.

+Instructional Practice

+#7 Planning for Instruction.
+The teacher plans instruction that supports every student in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, cross-disciplinary skills, and pedagogy, as well as knowledge of learners and the community context.

 Professional Responsibility

-#9: Professional Learning and Ethical Practice.
+#9 Professional Learning and Ethical Practice.
 The teacher engages in ongoing professional learning and uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner.

-#10: Leadership and Collaboration.
+#10 Leadership and Collaboration.
 The teacher seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth, and to advance the profession.

 ESSENTIAL QUESTION

-Why is Children Literature important in K-12 classrooms?
+What is emerging literacy?

-SUGGESTED TEXT & RESOURCES
+SUGGESTED TEXT AND RESOURCES

-Cullinan, B.E. & Galda, L. (2010).
-Literature and the child.
-8th ed.
-Harcourt Publishers.

-Assigned articles or journals will be given every other week for discussions and reflections
+Caldwell, J. (2008).
+Reading assessment: A Primer for teachers and tutors, 2nd ed.
+New York, NY;Guilford Press.

+Kucer, S. & Silva, C. (2006).
+Teaching the dimensions of literacy, Mahwah, NJ; Lawrence Erlbaum Associates.

 COURSE AND PROGRAM ASSESSMENTS

-Design and create a poster presentation.
+Create direct instruction lesson plans

 GRADING POLICY

 You will earn a course grade by compiling points-per-assignment.
 Each of the assignments is worth a certain number of points as indicated above.
 You will receive no points for late assignments.
 Grades will be calculated by dividing points earned by total possible points, which creates a percentage, which translates into a traditional letter grade as follows:

 - 100-90% = A

 - 89-80% = B

 - 79-70% = C

 - 69-60% = D

 - 59% or less = F

+SCHEDULE (optional)

 ATTENDANCE POLICY

 As teacher candidates, attendance for every class period is important and expected.
 An absence from class or practicum teaching is granted only in the case of:

-- A verifiable illness (a doctor's statement may be requested). - Being a patient in a Navajo or other traditional/religious ceremony (again, a medicineperson's or equivalent's signed, notarized statement may be requested). - A death in the immediate family.
+- A verifiable illness (a doctor's statement may be requested).

+- Being a patient in a Navajo or other traditional/religious ceremony (again, a medicineperson's or equivalent's signed, notarized statement may be requested).

+- A death in the immediate family.